 Make Your Debt Payments on Time To Build Positive Payment History

 On-time payments are the most effective way to improve your credit score or build one when starting from scratch.
 Several strategies can help make paying bills on time more manageable.
 For example, automating payments is a great way to ensure that your bills are paid on time.
-Making bill payments on time is important as late payments can stay on your credit reports for up to seven years.

 Keep Your Credit Utilization Below 30%

 Another way to improve your credit score is to keep your credit utilization under 30%; going over that can hurt your credit.
 You don’t have to do this right away if it’s not possible.
-However, paying even a little more than the minimum due can really help payoff debt faster.
+However, paying even a little more than the minimum due can really help pay off debt faster.

 Avoid Multiple Credit Checks